Sakor99/gitImport/README.md

 ## Config settings
 The plugin requires a GitHub access token to fetch repository data.
 Please ensure that the token is valid as they usually expire after a certain time.
 You will need to regenerate a new token periodically to maintain functionality.

-Add your GitHub access token to the CKAN config file:
+Add your GitHub access token to the CKAN config file(ckan-entrypoint.sh):

     ckanext.gitimport.github_access_token = YOUR_GITHUB_ACCESS_TOKEN